radixsh/PHY9-transition-helper/README.md

      - Remove existing reactions from the message.
      - Remove reaction roles set up in Carl-bot.
-     - Edit (or remove and resend) the existing message in this section channel to show available sections this quarter (remember, we only care about individual professors, not individual professors' individual discussion sections).
+     - Edit (or remove and resend) the existing message in this section channel to show available sections this quarter (we only care about individual professors, not individual professors' individual discussion sections).
      - Add reaction roles in Carl-bot for each section.